 Okay, so let’s get the party started.
 A quick trip to the dollar store should yield everything from green hats to green bowls.
 But simply sticking with decorations isn’t what our green-theme is all about.
 So how about some glassware like the green stemware we found?
 With some clever concoctions poured inside, they’ll look even more pastoral.

 So what are we serving?
 Let’s start with our shopping list.
 A lot of this, as with most of our dollar store recipes, can be found for $1 or less.
-Things like mint chip ice cream and vegetables will need to be bought a regular grocery store.
+Things like mint chip ice cream and vegetables will need to be bought from a regular grocery store.
 Just to make it easy, everything on the right can be found at the dollar store!

 The Shopping List (Grocery and Dollar Store Edition)